By the Bog of Cats: Characters

 Hester Swane: Swane is a forty-year-old “tinker” woman who has lived on the Bog of Cats her entire life.
 When she was seven years old, her mother, Josie Swane (not pictured in the play), abandoned her on the Bog.
 She has been waiting there for her mother ever since.
 Hester has a daughter, Josie, with Carthage Kilbride.
 She is very resentful that Carthage has left her to marry Caroline Cassidy, the daughter of wealthy landowner Xavier Cassidy so that he can inherit the Cassidy farm.
 Before the action of the play, Hester, with the help of Carthage, murdered her half-brother Joseph Swane, out of jealousy for his life with their mother.

 Carthage Kilbride: Carthage is Hester's former lover with whom she shares a daughter, Josie Kilbride.
 He leaves Hester due to his greed for land and social ambitions.
 At thirty years old, he is ten years Hester's junior.
 He began a relationship with her at sixteen years old.
 During their relationship, Hester encouraged Carthage to have ambitions beyond his social class as a labourer's son, even giving Carthage the money to buy his first land.
-During By the Bog of Cats, the conflict between Hester and Carthage centres around his attempts to force Hester to leave her home on the bog and give him sole custody of their daughter.
+The conflict between Hester and Carthage centres around his attempts to force Hester to leave her home on the bog and give him sole custody of their daughter.

 Josie Kilbride: Josie is Hester's and Carthage's seven-year-old daughter.
 She is the same age that Hester was when her mother left her and the Bog of Cats.
 She is a generous, loving little girl who enjoys spending time with both her mother, father and mean-spirited, greedy grandmother.
 Josie sings several songs throughout the course of the play which foreshadow her death on the Bog of Cats.

 Mrs Kilbride: She is Carthage's mother and in her sixties.
 She looks down on Hester because Hester belongs to the “tinker” class and tries to hide the fact that her own grandfather was a tinker.
 Mrs Kilbride calls her granddaughter a “little bastard” because she was born out of wedlock.
 She is very greedy and constantly focuses on issues of social class and money.
 She even cheats her granddaughter for money while they are playing cards.
 Mrs Kilbride also has an inappropriate attachment to her son, Carthage.
 She appears in a white dress at Carthage's wedding and interrupts the bride's father's speech to make her own toast dedicated to her son.